Davidmul/JBCA_HACKNIGHT/README.md

 In the folder challenge 1, one will find the data in the csv file 'listings.csv'.
 A short tutorial introducing the data,running a very simple linear regression model and performing k-cross validation is found in 'AIRBNB_tutorial.ipynb'.

+Some feature engineering and editing to the data is needed to obtain a more accurate prediction.

 The original source of this data is located at: http://insideairbnb.com/get-the-data.html